 3.2.
-Particle $\check{z}e$ : the distribution
+Particle že: the distribution

-The particle že always appears attached to some deictic element (the distal demonstrative to 'that', the similarity demonstratives tak 'so' and takoj 'such', or even adjunct demonstratives of time and space):
+The particle $\underline{z}e$ always appears attached to some deictic element (the distal demonstrative to 'that', the similarity demonstratives tak 'so' and takoj 'such', or even adjunct demonstratives of time and space):

-NB: On other uses of the particle $\underline{z}e$ (all of them emphatic) see section 5.1
+NB: On other uses of the particle $\underline{z}e$ (all of them emphatic) see section 5.2

-Property comparison is expressed by the use of the similarity demonstrative 'such' $+ \underline{z}e$ :
+Property comparison is expressed by the use of the similarity demonstrative 'such' + $\check{z}e$ :

-- (22) a.
+- (28) a.
 Lena kupila takuju že knigu, kak (i) Vera. attributive AP Lena bought such JUST book that AND Vera Lena bought the same kind of book as Vera. - b.
-Liza byla takaja že, kak (i) vse devuški v ee vozraste. predicative AP Liza was such JUST how AND all girls in her age Liza was like other girls her age.

-(23) a.
-Ljuboj postupil by točno tak že. any behaved COND exactly so JUST

-Anyone would have behaved in the same way.
+Liza byla takaja že, kak (i) vse devuški v ee vozraste. predicative AP Liza was such JUST how AND all girls in her age Liza was like other girls her age. - (29) a.
+Ljuboj postupil by točno tak že.
+AdvP any behaved COND exactly so JUST Anyone would have behaved in the same way. - b.
 Liza vospitana tak že, kak ee mama.

-Liza brought up so JUST how her mother

-Liza is brought up like her mother.
+Liza brought up so JUST how her mother Liza is brought up like her mother.